BhavyaAICE/jt/SETUP.md

    - You should see "1 row updated"

 3. **Log out and log back in**
-   - Scroll down to the Navbar and click "Sign Out"
+   - Click "Sign Out" in the navigation bar
-   - Go back to login page
+   - Click the "Login" button again
-   - Sign in again with your admin email and password
+   - Sign in again with your admin email
    - You'll now have full access to the admin dashboard

 ## Admin Panel Features